 The biggest risk with any business venture is that the organization has no appreciation of risk or how it can affect them.

 Risk management is vital to any organization.
-When developing a strategy to manage risk, it is best to develop one that can fall into one or more of the following categories.
+When developing a strategy to manage risk, develop one that can fall into one or more of the following categories.

 1. Risk Avoidance

 Organizations have the option to refrain from activities that carry unacceptable risks.
 For example, while looking to set up a subsidiary in a foreign location, an organization has been offered a site that was used by a chemical manufacturer.
-Since it does not know what environmental damage is associated with the site and it does not want to assume liability for clean-up, it may choose to pass up on the site, even if no other suitable property is available.
+Since the environmental damage associated with the site is unknown and it doesn’t want to assume liability for clean-up, it may choose to pass up on the site, even if no other suitable property is available.
 On the other hand, a practitioner cannot use avoidance in all cases.
 Ceasing all business travel because of the risk of hijacking means essentially giving up on an opportunity to profit by doing business worldwide.

 2. Risk Reduction